Skip to Main Content

 How it works: It uses mRNA technology, which is a way of sending instructions to host cells in the body for making copies of a spike protein (like the spikes you see sticking out of the coronavirus in pictures).
 Our cells recognize that this protein doesn’t belong, and the immune system reacts by activating immune cells and producing antibodies.
 This will prompt the body to recognize and attack the real SARS CoV-2 spike protein if you become exposed to the actual virus.

-In December 2020, Pfizer-BioNTech’s Phase 3 clinical data for its original vaccine showed 95% efficacy for preventing symptomatic COVID.
+In December 2020, Pfizer-BioNTech’s Phase 3 clinical data for its original vaccine (which is no longer in circulation) showed 95% efficacy for preventing symptomatic COVID.
 Later data on real-world effectiveness for adults showed that the protection from the mRNA two-dose primary series waned over time, suggesting that updated vaccines would be needed to bring the immune system back to robust levels.

 Moderna

 The FDA granted the Moderna vaccine (brand name: Spikevax) full approval for people 18 and older in January 2022, upgrading the vaccine’s EUA, which was granted in December 2020 (a week after Pfizer-BioNTech).
-Moderna uses the same mRNA technology as Pfizer-BioNTech and had a similarly high efficacy at preventing symptomatic disease when the companies applied for authorization; it also needs to be stored in freezer-level temperatures.
+Moderna uses the same mRNA technology as Pfizer-BioNTech and had a similarly high efficacy at preventing symptomatic disease when the companies applied for authorization.

-Status: Moderna’s COVID vaccine has been updated over time to target new virus variants.
-First introduced in December 2020, the original COVID mRNA vaccines aimed to protect against the original SARS-CoV-2 virus.
-They were replaced in September 2022 by “bivalent” vaccines designed to prevent both the original virus, and Omicron variants BA.4 and BA.5.
-New updated vaccines in September 2023 replaced the bivalent shots with ones targeting the XBB lineage of the Omicron variant.
+Status: Moderna’s vaccine has been updated over time to target new virus variants.
+First introduced in December 2020, the original COVID mRNA vaccines from both Pfizer and Moderna protected against the original SARS-CoV-2 virus.
+They have been replaced three times since then with shots targeting different iterations of the Omicron strain.
+In 2022, “bivalent” vaccines targeted both the original virus and Omicron variants BA.4 and BA.5; in 2023, a monovalent shot targeted the XBB lineage of the Omicron variant; and in 2024, a new updated shot aims to protect against KP.2, which circulated in the U.S. earlier in the year.
+The previous vaccines are no longer in use.

 Who can get it: People ages 6 months and older.
 The CDC has specific recommendations for the following groups, noting that anyone who recently had COVID may need to consider delaying their vaccination by 3 months:

-- Children ages 6 months to 4 years need multiple doses of COVID vaccines, including at least one dose of the 2023-2024 updated vaccine.
+• Children ages 6 months to 4 years need multiple doses (check the CDC website for more specific recommendations), including at least one dose of the 2024-2025 updated vaccine.

 Possible side effects: The side effects are similar to Pfizer-BioNTech’s vaccine: Pain, redness, or swelling at the site where the shot was administered—and/or tiredness, headache, muscle pain, chills, fever, or nausea throughout the rest of the body.
 If any of these side effects occur, they should go away in a few days.
 A few side effects are serious, but rare.
 These include anaphylaxis, a severe reaction that is treatable with epinephrine (the drug in EPIPENs®).